 One of the most frequent conversations we see online about Adobe Acrobat or Adobe Reader are about updates.
-With the program running smoothly, many users wonder why there are updates at all.
-To help keep everyone in the loop on why we update when we do, check out our guide on what makes these updates crucial to the health of your software.
+When their software is running smoothly, many users wonder why there are updates at all.
+To help keep everyone in the loop on why we update when we do, here are a few thoughts on what makes these updates crucial to the health of your software.

 Why should you update?

 The most important reason for updating your Adobe Acrobat and Adobe Reader software is security.
 These updates safeguard your system against malicious attacks that may be executed through universally-used PDF files.
-The updates often fix bugs within the system that develop between the updates.
-Updates also improve basic functionality and features associated within Acrobat and Reader, including addressing bugs.
+Updates also improve basic functionality and features associated within Acrobat and Reader, including addressing any lingering bugs.

 Why are there so many updates?

 Actually, since Acrobat and Adobe Reader version 10.1 we have only released updates on a quarterly basis, following Microsoft’s model of a “Patch Tuesday” (see http://helpx.adobe.com/acrobat/release-note/release-notes-acrobat-reader.html) Only once have we had to release an “out-of-cycle” patch that fell between these quarterly releases (in February of 2013).
 Also, these quarterly updates are cumulative so you don’t have to install multiple updates to get to the current version and keep your system and files safe.
 If you do receive multiple update messages, just make sure the last update did fully install.

 Taking control of updates